projectnomore/moviebay/README.md

+## DISCONTINUED.
+WE NOW USE GOOGLE DRIVE TO HOST OUR MOVIES.
 # MovieBay
 Watch movies unblocked online for free with MovieBay by Project No More.
 No ads* all for free. © 2023 MovieBay.
 Movies are © their respective owners. *No ads only available for some online movies.